Vivino appoints Joshua Lincoln as UK managing director - Drinks Retailing News - The Voice of Drinks Retailing

 Through the app and website users discover and buy wines based on their rating and purchase behaviour and also aided by community recommendations.
 The app enables users to take photos of any wine label with their mobile device and then image recognition technology delivers immediate ratings, reviews and average pricing details for every bottle.

-More recently the company launched Vivino Premium, which is designed to provide customers with unlimited free delivery from its catalogue of wines, for a one-off annual free of £32.

 It also has an ecommerce offering, Vivino Market.
-The two concepts are designed to “unlock the potential of the online wine market” for both consumers and wine merchants who partner with Vivino.
+The concept is designed to “unlock the potential of the online wine market” for both consumers and wine merchants who partner with Vivino.

 Earlier this year Vivino announced it planned to add a new feature to help add more personalisation to its offer.